-Curtis Hanson has been painting for over 30 years and lives in Litchfield, Connecticut.
-Hanson has a deep love of nature and a talent for capturing the essence and natural beauty of the varied landscapes he discovers.
-With the eye of a naturalist, Hanson imbues his realistic plein air views with emotional richness and a deeply felt atmosphere.
+Curtis Hanson was one of the foremost painters who can truly capture the imagery of New England.
+His deep love of nature and New England landscapes led him to create breathtaking artwork.
+With the eye of a naturalist, Hanson imbued his realistic plein air views with emotional richness and a deeply felt atmosphere.

-He has exhibited at the National Academy of Design, and important Connecticut venues.
-He has also participated in numerous group shows and is represented in prestigious Connecticut corporate collections, including that of Stanley Tool World Headquarters, New Britain, as well as distinguished private collections.
-In addition to his painting career, Hanson is also a teacher of plein air landscape painting.
+He has exhibited at the National Academy of Design, NYC, and all important Connecticut venues.
+He has participated in numerous group shows and is represented in prestigious corporate collections, including Stanley Tool World Headquarters, New Britain, CT, as well as distinguished private collections.
+His paintings are highly sought after by art collectors from around the world.